Lichade/Xcode-Todolist/README.md

 # Task 2 (Work in progress)
 Extend the iOS app with a Watch app as the target with the following functionalities:
-- Add a watchOS Target
+- add a watchOS Target
+- create an independent watchOS app.
+Independent watchOS apps don’t require an iOS companion app.
+- share the neccessary files between the targets
 - fetch the items from core data